greg-raven/Uncommon-Sense/_drafts/staging.md

-The uniform, constant, and uninterrupted effort of every man to better his condition ... is frequently powerful enough to maintain the natural progress of things toward improvement, in spite of the extravagance of government, and of the greatest errors of administration.
-Adam Smith

 The fact that so many successful politicians are such shameless liars is not only a reflection on them, it is also a reflection on us.
 When the people want the impossible, only liars can satisfy them, and only in the short run.
 Thomas Sowell

-Oppressors can tyrannize only when they achieve a standing army, an enslaved press, and a disarmed populace.
-James Madison

-It is amazing how much panic one honest man can spread among a multitude of hypocrites.
-Thomas Sowell

 We are fast approaching the stage of ultimate inversion: The stage where government is free to do as it pleases, while the citizens may act only by permission.
 Ayn Rand

-Socialism produces bad music, bad art, social stagnation, and really unhappy people.
-Frank Zappa